NextSDS Logo

 Immediate Medical Attention

 In the case of accident or if you feel unwell, seek medical advice immediately.
-Immediate medical treatment is necessary for skin contact as untreated wounds from corrosion of the skin heal slowly and with difficulty.
-Call a physician immediately for eye contact and ingestion.
-Get medical attention immediately for inhalation.
-Take victim immediately to hospital if swallowed.
+Get medical attention immediately (inhalation).
+Immediate medical treatment is necessary (skin).
+Call a physician immediately (eye/ingestion).

 Medical Treatment